I expect this doc to change over time as BombSquad evolves, so please check back here often..

 - Go to https://files.ballistica.net/bombsquad/builds/ and download the latest BombSquad_Server package for Linux, Mac, or Windows

 - If you’re behind a firewall, open UDP port 43210 and/or forward it to your machine.

-- On Linux you’ll need to install Python 2.7 and SDL2 if you don’t have them.
+- On Linux you’ll need to install Python 2.7 if you don’t have it.

 - Decompress the BombSquad_Server archive, cd into it, edit any settings you want in the bombsquad_server script, and then run ./bombsquad_server (linux or mac) or launch_bombsquad_server.bat (windows).
 See the bombsquad_server script itself or the included README.txt for more details.